Note: this is an updated and expanded version of a post we originally published in 2013.

 How to become a house sitter

 Be aware that there are more than these two platforms that aggregate home sitter jobs.
-Be sure to check several before you pay to join.
+Be sure to check several before you pay a membership fee to join.
 They vary greatly in breadth of offerings, what countries they specialize in, and how many listings they feature.
 Be sure if you're interested in house sitting jobs in Europe, you don't pay to join a site that specializes in house sitting in Asia.

 Registering at a house sitting web site, naturally, is pretty much essential.
 That's where the homeowners find house sitters – and where you'll go about finding a house to mind.